optframe/optframe/README.md

 ## Concepts General

 On general two concepts are considered on Search methods (they will be better explained in next section):
-- XES and XSH: XES is base type for search type XSH, which is on general words "what users want"
+- XES and XSH: XES is base type for (primary) search type XSH, which is on general words "what users want"
-- XES2 and XSH2: XES2 is base type for search type XSH2, which is "what method uses to give what users want"
+- XES2 and XSH2: XES2 is base type for (secondary) search/exploration type XSH2, which is "what method uses to give what users want"

 Typically, XSH2=XSH=XES for trajectory-based optimization, and XSH2 is population for population-based methods.
 On multi-objective scenarios, XSH may be some Pareto structure, while XSH2 some "Pareto Population" (see NSGA-II, for example).